 *This is an illustrative tax rate.
 Always work with a tax professional to ensure you effectively pay for taxes.

 Now that you’ve established your total income, you’ll need to come up with a complete list of expenses for your upcoming month.
 You’ll want to include everything you plan to spend money on, such as:

-First, every person is different and so are his or her expenses.
-When creating a budget, try to account for as many expenses as possible from month to month.
+Keep in mind, though, that every person is different and so are his or her monthly expenses.
+When creating a monthly budget, try to account for as many expenses as possible from month to month.
 You may have to pay an HOA fee, buy your kid's sports gear or pay for continuing education to maintain a professional certification.
-Leave room in your budget for unexpected expenses that may arise throughout the month – consider opening a savings account to put money away for unexpected expenses so that they don’t derail your monthly budget.
+Leave room in your budget for unexpected expenses that may arise throughout the month — consider opening a savings account to put money away for unexpected expenses so that they don’t derail your monthly budget.

 - Work to build an emergency fund that could cover your expenses for three to six months.

 - Focus on eliminating debt, starting first with the loans with the highest interest rates.